Robert Letzler

 Standing on Many Shoulders to Design Effective Interactive Graphics

 An effective data-journalism-style app presents important results with effective graphics, text, and tables.
 It uses interactive tools to help users find the results they care about and understand the details.
-Insights from conventional data visualization and data analysis, user experience, web design, and agile software development can all improve these graphics.
+Insights from conventional data visualization and data analysis, user experience, web design, and agile software development can all improve interactive graphics, but there are insights unique to interactive graphics.

 Interactivity often replaces a few wrenching decisions with many consequential choices.

-Static graphics force weighty decisions, namely identifying a handful of details that deliver our message to the most important or typical slice of the audience.
-Ultimately, most static graphics projects produce a comparatively small-scale set of graphics and thus can only address a small number of audience questions.
+Static graphics force weighty decisions about what to convey.
+Ultimately, most static graphics projects produce a comparatively small set of graphics and thus can address only the most important questions and the most typical audience member.

 Your design process will choose the type, content, order, and default value of the navigation elements.
-The two examples below solve similar problems in different ways:
+The two examples below solve similar problems, one using tabs and the other using nested drop down menus:

 A good first draft will teach you how to make the next one better.